JT8D-17/XLua-Utils-for-X-Plane/Documentation/Engine_Damage.md

 |Menu Item|Description|
 |-|-|
 Generate/Reload Engine Profile|Click to write or read _plugins/xlua/scripts/xluautils/engine_profile.cfg_
-Pin Messages|When active, engine failure notifications will remain on screen instead of disappearing after 60 seconds.
+Pin Messages|When active, engine failure notifications will remain on screen instead of disappearing after a set time (see "Configuration" below).
 CHT ...
 TRQ|Shows the available properties that can be monitored and their limit and unit as determined from the datarefs or _engine_profile.cfg_.
 Click to toggle monitoring of this parameter. **Caution:** Will rewrite _engine_profile.cfg_!
 Disable All|Turns of monitoring of all enabled parameters Repair Engine(s)|Clears all engine failures.
 Note that all failed engines will have to be restarted again!